Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 lambda 2 – 25 because all the coefficients have been shrunk to 0 at log lambda 2.

-1. Use cross-validation to determine the “optimal” values for the shrinkage parameter for both ridge and lasso and plot the results for ridge
+D.  Use cross-validation to determine the “optimal” values for the
+    shrinkage parameter for both ridge and lasso and plot the results for ridge